aws-samples/aws-deployment-pipeline-reference-architecture/docs/application-pipeline/ri-cdk-pipeline.md

     Implementation of this type deployment presents challenges due to the following limitations:

     * [aws/aws-cdk #1559](https://github.com/aws/aws-cdk/issues/1559) - Lack of support for Blue/Green ECS Deployment in CDK.
-This was dependend on [aws-cloudformation/cloudformation-coverage-roadmap #37](https://github.com/aws-cloudformation/cloudformation-coverage-roadmap/issues/37) and [aws-cloudformation/cloudformation-coverage-roadmap #483)(https://github.com/aws-cloudformation/cloudformation-coverage-roadmap/issues/483) which have been fixed.
+This was dependent on [aws-cloudformation/cloudformation-coverage-roadmap #37](https://github.com/aws-cloudformation/cloudformation-coverage-roadmap/issues/37) and [aws-cloudformation/cloudformation-coverage-roadmap #483)(https://github.com/aws-cloudformation/cloudformation-coverage-roadmap/issues/483) which have been fixed.
     * [aws/aws-cdk #19163](https://github.com/aws/aws-cdk/issues/19163) - CDK Pipelines aren't intended to be used with CodeDeploy actions.
     * [AWS CloudFormation User Guide](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/blue-green.html#blue-green-considerations) - The use of `AWS::CodeDeploy::BlueGreen` hooks and `AWS::CodeDeployBlueGreen` restricts the types of changes that can be made.
 Additionally, you can't use auto-rollback capabilities of CodeDeploy.
     * [aws/aws-cdk #5170](https://github.com/aws/aws-cdk/issues/5170) - CDK doesn't support defining CloudFormation rollback triggers.
 This rules out CloudFormation based blue/green deployments.